bitcoinbrisbane/TaxDemo/README.md

 Demo code for the Ethereum Brisbane meetup

 ## Goals for the night
-1. Setup a private geth chain
+1. Setup a private geth chain.
+Create genisis file, 3 new accounts and mine some private ether.
-2. Create a visual stuido project
+2. Create a visual studio project;  Console app and unit tests using NUnit on Mac
-3. Use visual studio code to write a solidty smart contract
+3. Use Visual Studio Code on Mac to write a solidty smart contract
-4. Complie the smart contract
+4. Complie the smart contract using solc
-5. Use c# NuGet package to deploy the contract
+5. Use c# NuGet package NEthereum to deploy the contract
-6. Write a UI
+6. Use c# to interface with the contract

 ### Notes
 ```